Phenriquerafael/EnergyComunitiesPlatform/README.md

 2º Create an account and Get Academic license for 1 year at https://portal.gurobi.com/iam/licenses/list/

 3º Download the gurobi.lic file and follow these instructions:
-    #Abrir Windows PowerShell como administrador (botão direito do rato no wpsh)
+    #Open Windows PowerShell as an admin (mouse right click)

-    # Criar a pasta (caso não exista)
+    # Create folder (in case it doesn't exist)
     mkdir C:\gurobi

-    # Mover a licença para a pasta correta (copiar o caminho do ficheiro gurobi.lic transferido)
+    # Move the license to the correct folder (copy the path of the gurobi.lic downloaded file)
     Move-Item "C:\Users\phenr\Downloads\gurobi.lic" "C:\gurobi\gurobi.lic"

-    #Atualizar a variável de ambiente:
+    #Update the ambient variable:
     setx GRB_LICENSE_FILE "C:\gurobi\gurobi.lic"

-    #Fechar e reabrir o terminal e testar com:
+    #Close the terminal, reopen and run:
     grbprobe

-    #Deverá mostrar os dados da licença
+    #It should show the license data

 ## Install GLPK

-1º Download the flie 'glpk-4.35.tar.gz' at 'https://ftp.gnu.org/gnu/glpk/'
+**1º** - Download the file 'glpk-4.35.tar.gz' at 'https://ftp.gnu.org/gnu/glpk/'

-2º Extract the Zip folder by: right clicking on the folder and then>> 7-Zip >> Extract Here as shown.
+**2º** - Extract the Zip folder by: right clicking on the folder and then>> 7-Zip >> Extract Here as shown.
 Move the glpk-4.65 folder from your downloads folder to your C: drive.

-3º Assuming you’re using 64-bit Windows, click on the C:\glpk-4.65 folder in Windows explorer, click on the w64 folder, and select and copy the file path, which should be C:\glpk-4.65\w64.
+**3º** - Assuming you’re using 64-bit Windows, click on the C:\glpk-4.65 folder in Windows explorer, click on the w64 folder, and select and copy the file path, which should be C:\glpk-4.65\w64.

-4º Search and open your Control Panel, select System and Security>>System>>Advanced system settings>>Environment Variables.
+**4º** - Search and open your Control Panel, select System and Security>>System>>Advanced system settings>>Environment Variables.
 Then click on ‘path’ in the top window, click the ‘Edit’ button, then ‘New’.

-5º Paste the file path you copied above and save.
+**5º** - Paste the file path you copied above and save.

 ## Install Libraries